-- Distribution and award amount – How much money do you plan to have for award distribution?
+- Distribution and award amount: How much money do you plan to have for award distribution?
 What size of awards would you like to give?
 Will you offer one-time or renewable scholarships?

 - Fund availability: A scholarship program cannot run until the funds are available for award distribution.

 Typically, once you have finalized the requirements of your memorial scholarship program, it’s good to plan for a minimum of 4 to 6 weeks for a program to launch.

 3) How much does it cost to offer a memorial scholarship program?